Archaeological Museum of Ancient Corinth: Roman Gallery

 The gallery "Corinth, a Roman colony", contains findings located in the Roman, Byzantine and Frankish city.
 Other objects on display include some artefacts stolen from the museum in 1990, but were returned in 2001.
 Numerous sculptures and interesting mosaics found in Roman villas of the Colonia Laus Lulia Corinthiensis are shown in this exhibition.
 Other unique objects are also present, majority consisting of glazed plates originating from the Byzantine era of the city, as well as from the Frankish rule.

 "Corinth, a Roman colony", includes a section within the exhibition named "Return to the homeland".
 It has 274 repatriated ancient objects on display which were previously stolen in 1990 and a decade later were traced to the USA.

 Asklepieon Gallery

-The gallery entitled "Asklepeion, the healing sanctuary", contains findings situated form the Sanctuary of Asklepios and the Early Christian cemetery.
+The gallery entitled "Asklepeion, the healing sanctuary", contains findings situated from the Sanctuary of Asklepios and the Early Christian cemetery.
 The exhibit includes unique findings from the sanctuary of Asklepios in Ancient Corinth.
-Majority of these artefacts were clay offerings shaped as human body parts, as well as Byzantine funerary stelae from Corinth's early Christian cemetery.
+The majority of these artifacts were clay offerings shaped as human body parts, as well as Byzantine funerary stelae from Corinth's early Christian cemetery.